One of the most talked about additions in our Business Phone plans is the Hunt Group system feature.

 Ahh, yes, the million dollar question.
-Below we’ll address some of the key differentiations between Ring Groups and ACD Queues and then you should have the information you need to determine which technology is right for your business.
+Below we’ll address some of the key differences between Ring Groups and ACD Queues.

 - Complexity The core variation between the two technologies boils down to their vastly different complexity.
 Ultimately, Ring Groups are just a collection of extensions that a user selects to represent any given department or queue but remain static until the admin makes any changes.
 ACD Queues are dynamic lists of agents that can surge and act as backfill automatically per a predetermined hierarchy that admins can adjust as calls are being received.
 And because business can change on a dime, this means that ACD Queues are designed to react and adjust as call volumes spike proactively, and not necessarily require that an admin make those adjustments for the system.